Savings accounts that restrict access to your funds can help make it easier to grow your savings balance.

 Term deposits are an extremely common account option at banks, building societies and credit unions all across the country.
 Online-only banks such as RaboDirect and ING Direct also offer term deposits with competitive rates.
 Make sure that you compare a wide range of options to find the account with the best interest rate and terms and conditions for your needs.

-To give you an idea of the products available, the table below shows the term deposit accounts available from Australia’s Big Four Banks as at 26/05/2016.
+To give you an idea of the products available, the table below shows the term deposit accounts available from Australia’s Big Four Banks.

 How do I compare term deposits?

 Consider the following features when comparing the pros and cons of term deposit accounts: